clearlinux/clear-linux-documentation/source/clear-linux/concepts/mixer-about.rst

 needs.

 However, if you need additional customization or content, |CL| provides the mixer tool.
-There are two ways to customize the OS using the mixer depending on the level of customization you need:
+We provide two different ways to develop and extend the OS, depending on your needs:

 1. :ref:`create-mix` to create a distinct derivative of the |CL| that contains your custom software.
-2. :ref:`create-mixin` using a lightweight wrapper of mixer to add custom bundles to be included with an upstream version of the |CL|.
+2. :ref:`create-mixin` to add custom bundles but also keep updating the OS from upstream.

 .. _create-mix: